aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object_code_deployment.md

 ## Function `publish`

-Creates a new object with a unique address derived from the publisher address and the object seed.
-Publishes the code passed in the function to the newly created object.
-The caller must provide package metadata describing the package via <code>metadata_serialized</code> and the code to be published via <code>code</code>.
-This contains a vector of modules to be deployed on-chain.
+Creates a new object with a unique address derived from the publisher address and the object seed.<br/> Publishes the code passed in the function to the newly created object.<br/> The caller must provide package metadata describing the package via <code>metadata_serialized</code> and<br/> the code to be published via <code>code</code>.
+This contains a vector of modules to be deployed on&#45;chain.

 <pre><code>public entry fun publish(publisher: &amp;signer, metadata_serialized: vector&lt;u8&gt;, code: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>